Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Fermionic spin liquids with symmetry protected edge states

 \section{Fermionic $Z_2$ spin liquids with symmetry protected edge states}

 In the Schwinger-boson representation, due to the absence of protected gapless edge states (or in-gap disclination bound states), the vison PSG is completely fixed.
-Therefore the PSG of bosonic spinons ($b$) fully determines a symmetric $Z_2$ SL phase in Schwinger-boson approach.
-In other words, two Schwinger-boson mean-field ansatz correspond to the same $Z_2$ SL phase \emph{if and only if} they share the same bosonic-spinon PSG.
+Therefore the PSG of bosonic spinons ($b$) fully determines the SET phase in any SBMF state.
+In other words, two SBMF ansatz correspond to the same $Z_2$ SL phase \emph{if and only if} they share the same bosonic-spinon PSG $\{\omega_b(g,h)\}$.

-However this is not true in the Abrikosov-fermion representation: \ie two distinct $Z_2$ SL phases can share the same fermionic-spinon PSG in their Abrikosov-fermion mean-field ansatz.
-This is essentially because the band topology\cite{Hasan2010,Hasan2011,Qi2011} in an Abrikosov-fermion mean-field ansatz, which determines the vison PSG of a $Z_2$ SL, is not captured by the fermionic-spinon PSG.
-In particular, certain fermionic-spinon PSGs allow for a nontrivial band topology: this is manifested by the symmetry protected edge states in a reflection-symmetric topological superconductor of Abrikosov-fermions.
+However this is not true in the Abrikosov-fermion representation: \ie two distinct \ztsl~phases can share the same fermionic-spinon PSG in their Abrikosov-fermion mean-field ansatz.
+This is due to the band topology\cite{Hasan2010,Hasan2011,Qi2011} in an Abrikosov-fermion mean-field ansatz, which can lead to symmetry protected edge states in a \ztsl, not captured by the fermionic-spinon PSG $\{\omega_f(g,h)\}$.
+In particular, certain fermionic-spinon PSGs allow for a nontrivial band topology, manifested by gapless edge states protected by mirror reflection symmetry in a topological superconductor of Abrikosov-fermions\cite{Chiu2013,Morimoto2013}.